Sex-determining region Y protein: Ongoing research

 Despite the progress made during the past several decades in the study of sex determination, the SRY gene, and its protein, work is still being conducted to further understanding in these areas.
 There remain factors that need to be identified in the sex-determining molecular network, and the chromosomal changes involved in many other human sex-reversal cases are still unknown.
 Scientists continue to search for additional sex-determining genes, using techniques such as microarray screening of the genital ridge genes at varying developmental stages, mutagenesis screens in mice for sex-reversal phenotypes, and identifying the genes that transcription factors act on using chromatin immunoprecipitation.

 Fetal development-knockout models

 One of the knockout models for the SRY gene was done in pigs.
 Through the use of CRISPR technology the SRY gene was knocked out in male pigs.
-The target for the CRISPR technology is the high mobility group located on the SRY gene.
-The research showed that with the absence of SRY, both the internal and external genitalia were reversed.
-When the piglets were born they were phenotypically male but expressed female genitalia.
+The target for the CRISPR technology is the high mobility group located on the SRY gene, causing a frameshift mutation in the SRY protein sequence.
+The research showed that with the knockout of SRY, both the internal and external genitalia were reversed.
+When the piglets were born they were genetically male but expressed female genitalia.
+However, the piglet reproductive system did not achieve maturation or become sexually competent.
 Another study done on mice used TALEN technology to produce an SRY knockout model.
 These mice expressed external and internal genitalia as well as a normal female level of circulating testosterone.
 These mice, despite having XY chromosomes, expressed a normal estrus cycle albeit with reduced fertility.
 Both of these studies highlighted the role that SRY plays in the development of the testes and other male reproductive organs.